FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-expressjs.md

 ```

 You can now open up an incognito window and visit [the {{page.technology}} app](http://localhost:3000).

+{% include _image.liquid src="/assets/img/docs/integrations/expressjs-integration/expressjs-preview.png" alt="Express.js application home page." class="img-fluid bottom-cropped" width="1200" figure=false %}

-Log in with the user account you created when setting up FusionAuth, and you’ll see the email of the user next to a logout link.
+Log in with the user account you created when setting up FusionAuth, and you’ll see the name of the user next to a logout link.

+{% include _image.liquid src="/assets/img/docs/integrations/expressjs-integration/expressjs-login-preview.png" alt="Express.js application home page." class="img-fluid bottom-cropped" width="1200" figure=false %}

+Now, click <span>Logout</span>{:.uielement}.
+If successful, you should be brought back to the main homepage with the <span>Login</span>{:.uielement} button again.

+The full code for this guide can be found [here](https://github.com/FusionAuth/fusionauth-example-node).